Green Frog (Lithobates clamitans)

 Green frogs inhabit permanent bodies of water such as ponds, lakes, deep, permanent marshes, and other wetlands, such as streams and rivers.

 Green frogs emerge in April, but they do not breed until May through July.
-The males’ call has been described as a “plunk” or “gunk” sounding like a banjo.
-It is a single note given once per second four or five times in a row.
+The males’ call has been described as a “plunk” or “gunk” sounding like the pluck of a banjo string.
+It is a single note given once per second often four or five times in a row.
 The first “plunk” is the loudest, then they trail off.
 Males defend territories from other males.
 Females lay 3,000 to 4,000 eggs in a large mat.
 Tadpoles are green with small black dots and sometimes have yellow bellies.
 They transform their second year.
-Green frogs spend their time at the waters edge waiting for prey.
+Green frogs spend their time at the water’s edge waiting for prey.
 Green frogs move overland when there is a heavy rain.
 When startled, they may give off a warning call similar to the “meap!” of bullfrogs before leaping into the water.

 Green frogs will eat anything that they can swallow; mostly insects, earthworms, and even fish.